moq-wg/moq-transport/draft-ietf-moq-transport.md

          largest object produced in the group identified by the GroupID.
 This is sent right after the last object in the group.
 If the ObjectID is 0, it indicates there are no Objects in this Group.
 This SHOULD be cached.
+A publisher MAY use an end of Group object to signal the end of all open Peeps in a Group.

 * 0x4 := Indicates end of Track and Group.
 GroupID is one greater than the largest group produced in this track and the ObjectId is